wdi-sg/project-1/README.md

 * Checks if clicked ingredient matches the current ingredient needed

 **addIngredient ()**
-* On button click, extract ingredient id from click
+* On button click, extract ingredient class
 * checkForMatch ()
 * If matched, update orderList text with strikethrough
 * If matched, add ingredient to playArea